EFACEC: History

 Between 2007 and 2010, the company's turnover exceeds a thousand million euros.
 Efacec purchase several companies around the world and start multiple projects, such as the construction of a new power transformer plants in the USA.

-By the end of 2014, Efacec Power Solutions has become a group of companies that meet all the production resources, technologies and technical skills and human resource for the development of activities in the fields of Energy Solutions, Engineering, Environment, Transport and Electric Mobility, covering a vast network of subsidiaries, branches and agents across the four continents.

 On 23 October 2015, Winterfell Industries acquires the majority stake of Efacec Power Solutions.
 Efacec previous shareholders, José de Mello Group and Manuel Gonçalves Textile, became minority shareholders and new corporate bodies were elected.

 In early 2016, the Matosinhos group launched the Efacec 2020 program with the aim of "rethinking the group in its different aspects, namely products and services, skills, markets, customers, organization and governance model".By 2020 Efacec Power Solutions wants to grow in business volume and be among the three leading brands in the field of innovation and technology.
 In that year, Efacec closed the last financial year with profits of 4.3 million euros, against losses of 20.5 million euros.
 Efacec's revenues in 2016 stood at 431.5 million euros, up 15.5 million from the previous year, with exports accounting for 76% of the total.